MMEDIT: A Unified Framework for Multi-Type Audio Editing via Audio Language Model: Introduction

 To address these limitations, we propose \textbf{MMEdit}, a unified framework driven by an Audio Language Model for general, instruction-following audio editing.
-First, we systematically expand the editing scope to six representative operations: \textit{addition}, \textit{removal}, \textit{replacement}, \textit{loudness adjustment}, \textit{reordering}, and \textit{speed modification}, and develop a scalable synthetic pipeline, together with a unified benchmark for standardized evaluation.
+First, we systematically expand the editing scope to six representative operations: \textit{addition}, \textit{removal}, \textit{replacement}, \textit{loudness adjustment}, \textit{reordering}, and \textit{speed modification} for better adaptation with real-world applications.
+We thereby develop a scalable pipeline yielding over one million training samples, distilling a high-quality, human-verified benchmark for evaluation.
 Although some operations can be achieved by signal processing tools in single-event audio, event overlap in realistic soundscapes makes event-specific editing difficult.
 Therefore we integrate them into a unified editing model to learn shared audio editing capabilities across operations.
 Moreover, MMEdit utilizes an Audio Language Model (ALM) to process instructions and audio content jointly.
 This unified processing enables precise cross-modal alignment, allowing the model to precisely interpret instructions within the specific acoustic context.
 The ALM encoder is integrated with an \textit{MMDiT-based} generator~\cite{esser2024scaling} to generate high-fidelity audio.

 \textbf{Our main contributions are summarized as follows:} \begin{itemize} \item \textbf{Comprehensive Task Definition:} We systematically expand the editing landscape to encompass six representative operations, better reflecting real-world requirements. \item \textbf{Scalable Data Pipeline and Unified Benchmark:} We develop a synthetic generation pipeline that produces large-scale paired data with fine-grained, event-level annotations.
-To foster reproducibility, we establish and open-source an evaluation benchmark. \footnote{Will be released upon acceptance.} \item \textbf{ALM-Driven Architecture and Superior Performance:} MMEdit involves the ALM encoder with MMDiT to enhance the model's ability to understand complex editing instructions for precise editing.
+To foster reproducibility, we establish and open-source an evaluation benchmark on TTE for the first time. \item \textbf{ALM-Driven Architecture and Superior Performance:} MMEdit involves the ALM encoder with MMDiT to enhance the model's ability to understand complex editing instructions for precise editing.
 Extensive experiments demonstrate that MMEdit significantly outperforms existing baselines in following editing instructions and maintaining the integrity of unedited content. \end{itemize}